vibhash1083/Problem-Solving/SlidingWindow.md

 Output: "BANC"
 Explanation: The minimum window substring "BANC" includes 'A', 'B', and 'C' from string t.
 Example 2:

-Input: s = "a", t = "a"
-Output: "a"
-Explanation: The entire string s is the minimum window.
-Example 3:

-Input: s = "a", t = "aa"
-Output: ""
-Explanation: Both 'a's from t must be included in the window.
-Since the largest window of s only has one 'a', return empty string.

 ## Approach
 Step 1: Identify that it's a sliding window problem.
 We need to find a substring in s which contains all characters of string t.
 We need to traverse string linearly and look for some windows matching the criteria.